 Permanent residence permits for doctoral students

-If you have lived in Sweden and had a residence permit for doctoral studies for a total of four years over the past seven years, you may be able to get a permanent residence permit.
+If you have lived in Sweden and had a residence permit for doctoral studies for a total of four years over the past seven years, and are in employment or self-employed in Sweden, you may be able to get a permanent residence permit.
 Studies at a PhD-/doctoral level are studies that will lead to a licentiate degree, licentiate degree in design, doctoral degree or a doctoral degree in design.

-To get a permanent residence permit, you must
+To obtain a permanent residence permit after you have completed your studies, you must

 - have lived in Sweden with a residence permit for doctoral studies for a total of four years over the past seven years.
 The period is counted from the day you submit your application for a permanent residence permit and seven years back